OpenDataServices/bodsld/docs/_pages/1_datamodel.md

 `Statement` identifiers can be used as the graph portion of a quad:

 ```
-<ex:personabcd#subject> bods:name “Max” <ex:statement123> .
+<ex:personabcd#subject> bods:name "Max" <ex:statement123> .
 ```

 And also as the subject of triples in their own right:

 ```
-bods:statementDate “2019-01-01T12:34:00”^^xsd:dateTime <ex:statement123> .
+bods:statementDate "2019-01-01T12:34:00"^^xsd:dateTime <ex:statement123> .
 ```

 TODO: statement graph diagram

-In this way, record details about which a particular `Statement` is made are grouped together into the same context, and information about that context is provided by the metadata attached to the `Statement`.
+In this way, record details about which a particular `Statement` is made are grouped together into the same context, and information about that context is provided by the predicates attached to the `Statement`.

 As a new `Statement` is published every time the details in a record are updated, the identifier for the record is reused across multiple `Statements`.
 This means we may end up with apparently conflicting information:

 ```
-<ex:personabcd#subject> bods:name “Max” .
+<ex:personabcd#subject> bods:name "Max" .
 ```

 and

 ```
-<ex:personabcd#subject> bods:name “Maxine” .
+<ex:personabcd#subject> bods:name "Maxine" .
 ```

 published at different times.